Baumol effect

-As the Baumol effect predicts, between 1998 and 2018 services became more expensive while many manufactured goods became cheaper.
+As the Baumol effect predicts, between 1998 and 2018, services became more expensive while many manufactured goods became cheaper.
 Note the modest increase in average wages in the middle.

-In economics, the Baumol effect, also known as Baumol's cost disease, first described by William J. Baumol and William G. Bowen in the 1960s, is the tendency for wages in jobs that have experienced little or no increase in labor productivity to rise in response to rising wages in other jobs that did experience high productivity growth.
+In economics, the Baumol effect, or Baumol's cost disease, first described by William J. Baumol and William G. Bowen in the 1960s, is the tendency for wages in jobs that have experienced little or no increase in labor productivity to rise in response to rising wages in other jobs that did experience high productivity growth.
 In turn, these sectors of the economy become more expensive over time, because the input costs increase while productivity does not.
 Typically, this affects services more than manufactured goods, and in particular health, education, arts and culture.

-This effect is an example of cross elasticity of demand.
 The rise of wages in jobs without productivity gains results from the need to compete for workers with jobs that have experienced productivity gains and so can naturally pay higher wages.
 For instance, if the retail sector pays its managers low wages, those managers may decide to quit and get jobs in the automobile sector, where wages are higher because of higher labor productivity.
-Thus, retail managers' salaries increase not due to labor productivity increases in the retail sector, but due to productivity and corresponding wage increases in other industries.
+Thus, retail manager salaries increase not due to labor productivity increases in the retail sector, but due to productivity and corresponding wage increases in other industries.

 The Baumol effect explains a number of important economic developments: